Frost-Tolerant Plants for Late-Season Harvests (& Laying Your Garden to Rest for the Winter)

 2. Remove all your plants and rake up the soil.
 Pull out deep roots in your garden.

 3. Add a fresh layer of compost, about 1-2 inches.
-I use the Purple Cow activated compost.
+I use the Purple Cow activated compost, but any high quality compost will be great.
 When you add compost in the fall, it gives the natural biology extra time to work the nutrients into the soil.
 Boosting the health of your soil should always be a top priority.

 4. Plant your garlic in the fall.
 Make sure it is placed where it won't interfere with your spring planting plan.